lgbishop/qhronology/docs/source/text/live/part-live.rst

    .. rubric:: :styleheader0:`Live Qhronology testing environment`

-Insert your Python code into the text box below, then click the *Run* button.
+Insert your Python code into the text box below, then click the ***Run*** button.
-Don't forget to import SymPy, NumPy, and/or Qhronology as required.
+Don't forget to import SymPy, NumPy, and/or Qhronology, as required.
 Try copying one of the examples from the :ref:`Examples <part:examples>` section.

 Python in the web browser is made possible using `Pyodide <https://pyodide.org>`_ (`repository <https://github.com/pyodide/pyodide>`_).
-Note that execution of Python here can be slower than in local environments.
+Note that Python computations performed here can be slower than in local environments.

 Please note that downloading the environment (including its packages and fonts) may take a while.